 A pair of groups supporting President Trump say they raised $30 million last year, then spent tens of thousands of those . . .

 The Intelligencer edits and buries an important energy decision

 You’ll need to turn to page 8 of this morning’s Intelligencer to read about an important energy decision that was made yesterday by the Federal Energy Regulatory Commission (FERC).
 The Intelligencer’s version of the AP report tells us:

-An independent energy agency on Monday . . .
+An independent energy . . .